top of page

 • In early 2023, the UN reports 1,554 deaths and 826 injuries due to escalating violence across Haiti.

-• Ariel Henry resigns as president on March 11 under pressure from Guy Philippe and his armed group.
+• Ariel Henry resigns as president on March 11 amid pressure from Guy Philippe and his armed group.

-• Garry Conille is severing as acting prime minister of Haiti since May 28, 2024.
+• Garry Conille has been acting prime minister of Haiti since May 28, 2024.

-• There are just over 400 foreign security staffers in Haiti including Kenyan and a small contingent of Jamaican soldiers.
+• Over 400 foreign security personnel are currently in Haiti, including Kenyan and a small Jamaican contingent.

-• September 29, 2024, U.S. drops UN peacekeeping mission for Haiti after they could not get support from China and Russia and pushing it into a formal United Nations peacekeeping operation, at least for now.
+• On September 29, 2024, the U.S. drops the UN peacekeeping mission for Haiti due to lack of support from China and Russia.

 bottom of page